-I don’t know about you, but I become a rage monster.
 I find myself yelling ‘hurry up!’ to the kids, pawning them off to my husband and being irritated by their presence.
 I start to feel friends are demanding and I mentally divorce my partner.

 When you give from an empty cup, you never feel recharged.
 As mothers there is so much pressure to give and give and expect nothing in return.
 To give till your last breath and love it, otherwise you are plagued with guilt.
 Internal guilt and assumed guilt from others.

 Today, self care was a massage and breakfast by myself.
 Couldn’t have felt happier.
 There’s all these shoulda’s and guilt thoughts wanting to break free but you know what I needed so I don’t become a rage monster?
-Time to myself… and honestly, how good I feel now, no regrets… and I miss my babies.
+Time to myself.
+And honestly, how good I feel now, I have no regrets…though I miss my babies.
 Funny.

 So when you feel yourself running out of patience, feeling irritated and the rage monster is coming out, take time to yourself.
 It is scientifically proven that we need it.
 Switch off and do something you absolutely love.

 Do you know someone who could benefit from this story?
 Please SHARE on Facebook to make them aware there is a community of support available.